-Seat
+Front Seat

-- 1. Insert the ignition key into the seat lock, and turn it clockwise. - 2.
-Pull the seat back and up.
+- 1. Insert the ignition key into the seat lock, and turn it counterclockwise. - 2.
+Pull the front seat forward and up.

 - 1. Insert the front and rear prongs into the front and rear stays on the frame. - 2.
-Push forward and down on the rear of the seat until it locks in place.
-Make sure that the seat is locked securely in position to pull it up lightly.
+Push back and down on the front of the seat until it locks in place.
+Make sure that the front seat is locked securely in position by pulling it up lightly.

-The seat locks automatically when closed.
-Take care not to lock your key in the underseat compartment.
+The front seat locks automatically when closed.
+Take care not to lock your key in the under seat compartment.

-Right Under Cowl Lid
+Right Under Cowl

-The right under cowl lid must be removed to service the coolant reserve tank and brake light switch.
+The right under cowl must be removed to service the coolant reserve tank and clutch oil filter.